-For HRSA-22-016, the line item budget requested for each year must not exceed the ceiling amount of \$350,000.
-For HRSA-22-017, the line item budget requested for each year must not exceed the total award for the service area, as listed in Appendix B. In addition, the total amount requested on the SF-424A must match the total amount listed on the line item budget.
-Please list personnel separately by position title and individual name, or note if position is vacant.
+In addition, the total amount requested on the SF-424A must match the total amount listed on the line-item budget.
+Please list personnel separately by position title and individual name or note if position is vacant.
 Upload the line item budgets as Attachment 1.

-Salary Rate Limitation - The Consolidated Appropriations Act, 2021 (P.L.
-116-260), Division H, Title II, § 202 states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
-See Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
-Note that these or other salary limitations may apply in the following FY, as required by law.
+Salary Rate Limitation - As required by the Consolidated Appropriations Act, 2023 (P.L.
+117-328), Division H, § 202, states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
+See Section 4.1.iv Budget - Salary Rate Limitation of HRSA's SF-424 Application Guide for additional information.
+Note that these or other salary rate limitations may apply in the following FY, as required by law.

 NOTE: HRSA recommends that the budgets be converted or scanned into PDF format for submission.
 Do not submit Excel spreadsheets.
-Submit the program-specific line item budget in table format, listing the program cost categories (i.e., EIS, Core Medical Services, Support Services, CQM, and Administrative costs) across the top and object class categories (e.g., Personnel, Fringe Benefits, Travel) in a column down the left hand side.
+Submit the program-specific line-item budget in table format, listing the program cost categories (i.e., EIS, Core Medical Services, Support Services, CQM, and Administrative costs) across the top and object class categories (e.g., Personnel, Fringe Benefits, Travel) in a column down the left hand side.